greengraph/GreenGraph/docs/theory/notation.md

 # Notation and Diagrams

 Systems representing supply chains are beste understood when visualized using a well-defined diagrammatic notation.
-The `EcoGraph` package uses a notation formalized by Weinold in 2025.
+The `greengraph` package uses a notation formalized by Weinold in 2025.
 It defines the following elements, describing nodes and edges of the graph diagram:

 | Image            | Type | Description       | Notes           |
 |------------------|-------|------------|-----------------|